 Your employee contributions were within the same plan

-If you overcontribute in a single plan and that plan is serviced by Guideline, you will be notified of the overage through email and asked to complete a task on your dashboard to request the excess contribution refund.
+If you overcontribute (defer) in a single plan and that plan is serviced by Guideline, you will be notified of the overage through email and asked to complete a task on your dashboard to request an excess contribution refund.
 The task will provide more information about the deadline to act.
-In general, if you do not act or respond to the task, the refund will be processed.
+In general, if you do not act or respond to the task, the refund will be processed and a check mailed to your address on record.

 You contributed in more than one plan

-If you happen to exceed the deferral limit because you are participating in more than one plan and one of those plans is serviced by Guideline, you must report your external contributions so we can include those amounts when determining if you have exceeded your employee contribution limit.
+If you happen to exceed the deferral limit because you are participating in more than one plan and one of those plans is serviced by Guideline, you must report your external contributions no later than March 1 of the year following the year of deferral so we can include those amounts when determining if you have exceeded your employee contribution limit.

 Within the Tasks and notification section of your dashboard, you should see a refund task.
 Click the “Start” button to initiate your excess contribution refund.